Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Datasets and experimental setup for offline compositional RL

-\paragraph{Restricted sampling} This setting is similar to the restricted sampling from the original online CompoSuite benchmark~\citep{mendez2022composuite}.
-It constitutes a harder setting to evaluate an agent's ability to extract compositional information.
+\textbf{Restricted sampling}~~ Similar to the equivalent setting in online CompoSuite, restricted sampling constitutes a harder setting to evaluate an agent's ability to extract compositional information.
 This is achieved by restricting the training dataset to be smaller and to contain only a single task for a specific element.
-As an example, if the selected element is the \IIWA{} arm, then the training set contains exactly one task which uses an \IIWA{} arm and $55$ tasks that use other arms.
-Hence, the training set contains a total of $56$ tasks while the zero-shot set contains the remaining $63$ tasks that contain the \IIWA{} arm.
+For example, if the selected element is the \IIWA{} arm, then the training set contains exactly one task which uses an \IIWA{} arm and $55$ tasks that use other arms.
+The training set contains a total of $56$ tasks while the zero-shot set contains the remaining $63$ tasks that contain the \IIWA{} arm.